-Explore the best trails near Lenoir with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Lenoir with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I hiked this trail last week and it is very pretty, well built but NOT easy.
 It was 2+ miles DOWN to a beautiful cascade falls, I assume Thunder Hole, then 2+ miles UP.
 The upper trail head is across from the equestrian center on Laurel road just west of Blowing Rock on 221.

 John W. on Lower China Creek

 We may not have found the correct trail...
 But it appeared to be a logging road that went along the China Brook.
 It was very nice our dog really enjoyed it.
 Relatively easy.
 After four miles out we decided to turn around.
 Very pleasant.